kvasdopil/food/README.md

 ## Testing

 The project uses [Jest](https://jestjs.io) with React Testing Library for unit and integration testing.
-Tests are located in the `src/test/` directory.
+Tests are located in `__tests__` directories alongside source files.

 ### Running Tests